colin-puleston/rekon/README.md

     DataSomeValuesFrom (numeric and boolean values only)
     DataHasValue (numeric and boolean values only)

-NOTE: Inclusion of ObjectUnionOf/DataUnionOf make reasoning incomplete
+NOTE: Inclusion of ObjectUnionOf/DataUnionOf will result in incomplete reasoning

 ### Axioms ###